Yantlet: History

 Yantlet Creek, protected by a sand-bar, could shelter 50 boats from a moderate storm.

 Yantlet Line

 London Stone by Yantlet Creek is paired with the Crow Stone in Southend-on-Sea.
-Together the two stones mark a north–south line across the estuary known as the Yantlet Line.
+Together the two stones mark a north–south line across the Thames Estuary known as the Yantlet Line.
 They are both 54 km from London Bridge.
-The Medway stone carries the inscription “God Preserve the City of London” The Yantlet Line marked limit of jurisdiction of City of London and still marks that of the Port of London Authority (PLA).
+The Medway stone carries the inscription “God Preserve the City of London” The Yantlet Line marked the limit of jurisdiction of City of London and still marks that of the Port of London Authority (PLA).

 Yantlet Range

 In 1917, towards the end of the First World War, the Admiralty requisitioned marshland to the east of Yantlet Creek, and in the 1920s the War Office built a firing point for testing large weapons.